dhairyarungta/bare-bones-web-server/README.md

 ### Barebones WebServer

-Simple HTTP server with GET implementation for multiple clients(single thread) for only text.
+Simple HTTP server with GET implementation (text only) supporting simultaneous multiple clients(single threaded).
 Implemented this just to test some features out and get an understanding of some basic concepts.